revault/practical-revault/messages.md

               "pubkeyB": "SIGHASH_ALL Bitcoin ECDSA signature as hex", },
           "cancel": {
+              "feerate A (sat/vb)": {
-              "pubkeyA": "SIGHASH_ALL Bitcoin ECDSA signature as hex", "pubkeyB": "SIGHASH_ALL Bitcoin ECDSA signature as hex", }
+                  "pubkeyA": "SIGHASH_ALL Bitcoin ECDSA signature as hex", "pubkeyC": "SIGHASH_ALL Bitcoin ECDSA signature as hex", },
+              "feerate D (sat/vb)": {
+                  "pubkeyB": "SIGHASH_ALL Bitcoin ECDSA signature as hex", }
+          }
           "unvault_emergency": {
               "pubkeyA": "SIGHASH_ALL Bitcoin ECDSA signature as hex",